nterreri/thesis/report/main.md

 ### Alternatives

 WordNet (Fellbaum, 2005) is perhaps a better alternative.
-There are ways to interface with it via the NTLK (see http://www.nltk.org/howto/wordnet.html), but, as emphasized in the chatbot brain discussion above, chatbot frameworks other than the one used for the current implementation (RiveScript).
+There are ways to interface with it via the NTLK (see http://www.nltk.org/howto/wordnet.html), but, as emphasized in the chatbot brain discussion above, some chatbot frameworks other than the one used for the current implementation (RiveScript) already offer similar WordNet integrations out of the box (see for
+ChatScript: Wilcox, 2016b, pp.10-11).
 For other options into using dictionary definitions to extract synonyms the reader is redirected to Wang and Hirst, 2012.

 ### Dynamically Streaming Data into a RiveScript Interpreter